 As La Vecchia points out, enterprises are paying hundreds of thousands, even millions of dollars to access ServiceNow technology.
 But according to La Vecchia, about 80 percent of ServiceNow implementations look basically the same.
 With that realization, CareWorx was able to take the service and turn it into more of a turnkey SaaS-deployable model.
 They can also deliver the solution in a matter of days, where a full roll-out of ServiceNow can take six to nine months.

 This allows clients to spread out the cost over a period of months, rather than facing an insurmountable price tag from the beginning.
 When you buy a three year agreement with ServiceNow you have to pay for every year up front plus an implementation fee.
-With CareWorx’s GrandCentral, users pay a one-time fee of $15,000 to turn the service on and a monthly subscription amount for the service thereafter.
+With CareWorx’s GrandCentral, users pay a one-time fee to turn the service on and a monthly subscription amount for the service thereafter.

 CareWorx has integrated GrandCentral with SolarWinds’ remote monitoring and management software (N-central, ChannelE2E believes).
 As the MSP has moved further into the mid-market, they’ve recognized a need for remote management solutions.

 “We’ve noticed that as we talk to our customers there’s a huge gap in that marketplace,” says La Vecchia.

 La Vecchia goes on to explain that, for now, the level of integration is relegated to incident management integrated with ServiceNow.
 Within the next 45 days, though, La Vecchia says the company will have full integration of ServiceNow with SolarWinds.